quanyang/quanyang.github.io/_posts/blog/2016-09-19-csaw-ctf-quals-2016-deedeedee.md

 libs), for GNU/Linux 2.6.24, BuildID[sha1]=4fac9c863749015d039a3bf0a3a6c936f2f7eadd, not stripped
 {% endhighlight %}

-Running the binary in my CTF environment tells us that we have the encrypted the flag, and that the flag was generated at compile time.
+Running the binary in my CTF environment tells us that we have the encrypted flag, and that the flag was generated at compile time.

 {% highlight bash linenos %}
 $ ./deedeedee